Otranto, Italy: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, F and L. Be careful to pick the right kind.
-A lot of adapters on sale are simply plug changers and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types C, F and L. It's important that you find the necessary type.
+Many adapters currently being sold are simply plug changers and expect your electronics to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one is sufficent for most countries.
+This one should be sufficient for most areas.

 • Power bank for devices